hcpinho123/CLI-Learning/README.md

 1. Move your mouse over a term to flip the flashcard and see its definition
 2. Press the “Go back to ClI menu” button to go back to the website menu

-•	FLASHCARDS-GAME
-1. Click the ‘Start Button’
-2. Hover over the card visual to reveal the term’s definition
-3. Select how difficult it was to recall the definition
-4. Depending on the difficulty, the card will reappear in a corresponding countdown

 •	CLI -GAME
 1. Read the instructions in green before inputting a command.
 2. Enter a valid command